-Student use or are possession of tobacco products, e-cigarettes (including vaping) or paraphernalia are not permitted on school property at any time.
-(Including chewing tobacco) Failure to comply with this regulation will result in the following response: 1st Offense:
+Student use or possession of tobacco products, e-cigarettes (including vaping) or paraphernalia are not permitted on school property at any time.
+(Including chewing tobacco) Failure to comply with this regulation will result in the following response:

-- (2) two day suspension from school.
-The Kent County Sheriff's Department may be notified. - 2nd Offense: (4) four day suspension from school.
-The Kent County Sheriff's Department will be notified. - 3rd Offense: Up to a 10 day suspension from school.
-The Kent County Sheriff's Department will be notified.
+1st Offense: Up to (2) two day suspension from school.

+2nd Offense: Up to (4) four day suspension from school.

+3rd Offense: Up to a 10 day suspension from school with notification of Kent County Sheriff Department.